Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Context-aware Decoding using Document-level Language Model

 where $\tilde{\bm{y}}=[y_1,\dots,y_T,\texttt{</s>}]$.

-Let us explain why we use the boundary-aware \textsc{d-lm}, whereas boundary-agnostic \textsc{d-lm}, which do not use a marker (\texttt{</s>} to explicitly tell sentence boundaries, are more common.\footnote{\textsc{lm}s may be implicitly aware of sentence boundaries based on punctuations such as ``.'' and ``?''.
-However, since punctuation can be omitted in some domains (\textit{e.g.}, subtitles), we cannot rely on it to let the \textsc{lm} know sentence boundaries.} Firstly, boundary-agnostic \textsc{lm}s cannot compute the probability that a sentence is closed with a certain length, namely, Eq.~\ref{eq:nlm} cannot be computed.
+Let us explain why we use the boundary-aware \textsc{d-lm} rather than boundary-agnostic \textsc{d-lm}.\footnote{We cannot rely on punctuations to know sentence boundaries, since they can be omitted in some domains.}

+Firstly, boundary-agnostic \textsc{lm}s cannot compute the probability that a sentence is closed with a certain length, namely, Eq.~\ref{eq:nlm} cannot be computed.
 Secondly, they also cannot compute $p(\bm{y}|\bm{c}^{(\bm{y})})$ correctly.
 For example, suppose the context $\bm{c}^{(\bm{y})}$ is ``he's my friend'' (with the punctuation ``.'' omitted), and the current target sentence $\bm{y}$ is ``he's nice.''
 In this case, Eq.~\ref{eq:clm} is computed by

-However, this estimation of $p(\bm{y}|\bm{c}^{(\bm{y})})$ may be much less than the actual $p(\bm{y}|\bm{c}^{(\bm{y})})$ because Eq.~\ref{eq:clm} inevitably gives significant probabilities to other $\bm{y}$ such as ``'s father'' as well since ``He's my friend's father'' is fluent as a sequence.
-This behavior is not what we expect since ``'s father'' is not a complete sentence, thus unsuitable for $\bm{y}$.\footnote{Precisely speaking, we assume $\bm{y}$ to be a realization of a random variable $Y$ which is a sentence sampled from the space of an infinitely large document.}
+However, this estimation of $p(\bm{y}|\bm{c}^{(\bm{y})})$ can underestimate the actual $p(\bm{y}|\bm{c}^{(\bm{y})})$ because Eq.~\ref{eq:clm} inevitably gives significant probabilities to other $\bm{y}$ such as ``'s father'' as well, since ``He's my friend's father'' is fluent as a sequence.
+This behavior is unsuitable for $\bm{y}$,\footnote{Strictly speaking, we assume $\bm{y}$ to be a realization of a random variable $Y$ which is a sentence sampled from the space of an infinitely large document.} since ``'s father'' is not a complete sentence.